-Following intensive risk assessments, the day centres that are Covid safe and currently open to small numbers of people with a learning disability are; Newhall, Parkwood, No Limits, Whitemoor and Outlook; with Alderbrook opening shortly.
+Following intensive risk assessments, the day centres that are Covid safe and currently open to small numbers of people with a learning disability are; Newhall, Parkwood, No Limits, Whitemoor and Outlook.
+Alderbrook has just opened, and Carter Lane will be opening soon.